 Section 2.2 identifies three fundamental problems inherent in automatic generative process planning.
 These problems are not restricted to Archimedes.
 They represent a fundamental class of problems inherent in all assembly planners and have plagued the manufacturing community for years.
 It is only recently, with the advancements in computer technology, that these problems have been brought to the forefront.
-Section 3 is devoted towards solving these problems.
-The underlying principles, as they relate to automatic assembly planning, are discussed, and solutions to each are provided.
+Section 3 is devoted to solving these problems.
+The underlying principles, as they relate to automatic assembly analysis for generative process planning, are discussed and solutions to each are provided.